BlenderEnvironments/1_Getting_Started/README.md

 Using objects that exist already to speed up work flow and produce better results

+### 10a Your First Instructor Hangout
+Mikey and Rick sit down and discuss what it means to be an environmental artist.

 ### 11 Setting Up The Camera

 **In this video (objectives)…**